jmaberk/DDB/README.md

 Some code, including the real-world functions, are taken from previous works by Nguyen et al. These can be found here: https://github.com/ntienvu/ICDM2017_FBO and here: https://github.com/ntienvu/ICDM2016_B3O

 ## Example code
 A quick example of the code is shown in example.py.
-This shows the optimization of the two peak Gaussian mixture discussed in the paper.
+This shows the optimization of the Hartmann 3D function.

 ## Usage
 IMPORTANT: The pickle_location variable in bayesianOptimizationMaster.py must be changed to the location of your pickleStorage file for this code to run